wangf1978/DumpTS/README.md

     ```
     Dump the track#1 of test.mp4, and save its sample data to the file test.hevc with NAL annex-b byte stream format, the VSP, SPS and PPS will be merged into elementary stream data.

-    Show the tree view for the EBML elements of av1.webm

 - Extract block data of the specified track from WebM file
     ```
     DumpTS tearsofsteel_4sec0025_3840x2160.y4m-20000.av1.webm --trackid=1 --output=tearsofsteel_4sec0025_4K.av1